ThatMantis/POH_Lab_ONT_NGS/_episodes/03-Bash_Shell.md

 - `#`: Comment, not read by the command line.
 - `echo`: Similar to a "Print" command on Python etc.
-- `|`: used to pipe and connect commands entered on the same command line together -- by piping the output from the first command to the next command that is seperated by the "|".
+- `|`: used to pipe and connect commands entered on the same command line together, by piping the output from the first command to the next command that is seperated by the "|".

 ### Shortcuts